retrowax/Zombusters/README.md

 Roadmap
 -------

-Ok, it's been 5 years... as developers we evolve and a project with 5 years could be painful to manage, and more if there is no SOLID principles in it... this project is in that point.
+Ok, it's been 6 years... as developers we evolve and a project with 6 years could be painful to manage, and more if there is no SOLID principles in it... this project is in that point.

-To celebrate these 5 years we would like to make an special version that enhances it; and publish it sometime into Steam... so there is a lot of work to do:
+To celebrate these 6 years we would like to make an special version that enhances it; and publish it sometime into Steam... so there is a lot of work to do:

+* Automate builds and package generation.
+(CI) :heavy_check_mark:
 * Refactor and Clean code.
 Apply SOLID principles at least.
-* Automate builds and package generation.
-(CI)
 * Update to latest version of Monogame.
 * Improve controls.
 * Improve scenes, remove blocking spots.